-Hague had also, in 1869, found a permanent home for the company at the 1,600-capacity St James’s Hall in Liverpool, from where excursions and residencies by a separate touring company could be organized.
-He was to remain here for the rest of his career, despite the catastrophe of a fire that completely destroyed the venue in 1875 at a cost of some £30,000 (he had insurance cover of just £9,000).
+Hague had, in 1869, found a permanent home for the company at the 1,600-capacity St James’s Hall in Liverpool, from where excursions and residencies by a separate touring company could be organized.
+He was to remain here for the rest of his career, despite a catastrophic fire in 1875 that completely destroyed the venue at a cost of some £30,000 (he had insurance cover of just £9,000).
 ‘Poor Hague,’ it was reported, ‘when he saw the destruction of his hall, cried like a child.’

 During the year that it took to rebuild St James’s, the company – now known simply as Sam Hague’s Minstrels – went again on tour, making what seem to have been their first London appearances, first at the Old Philharmonic Theatre, Islington in February 1876, and then at Crystal Palace on Good Friday and Alexandra Palace on Easter Monday.

 The scale of the performance was becoming epic.
 For the Christmas of 1879, the now 60-strong touring company took up residence at the Bingley Hall, Birmingham, putting on a five-hour show twice a day for an audience of 10,000.
 In addition to Hague’s minstrels, the bill was augmented by: